the-coded/codex-ai/pkg/README.md

 When creating new packages:
 1. Follow the established package structure
 2. Support both module and programmatic usage
-3. Implement dev/prod mode support
+3. Use automatic environment detection
 4. Provide comprehensive documentation
 5. Include usage examples